 There is also more emphasis on defining vocabulary in context, understanding and using evidence, making logical arguments, and using scientific reasoning on the new SAT.

-The new SAT won’t have vocabulary in isolation questions – more commonly known as sentence completion questions.
-The emphasis will now be on defining vocabulary in context.
+The new SAT doesn't have vocabulary in isolation questions – more commonly known as sentence completion questions.
+The emphasis is now on defining vocabulary in context.

 There are two main types of new reading questions.